StackVista/stackpack-splunk/src/main/stackpack/resources/int-splunk-topology-v1-overview.md

 ### Configure the Splunk topology V1 check

-To enable the Splunk topology V1 integration and begin collecting component and relation data from your Splunk instance, the Splunk topology V1 check must be configured on the API-Integration Agent.
+To enable the Splunk topology V1 integration and begin collecting component and relation data from your Splunk instance, the Splunk topology V1 check must be configured on StackState Agent V1.
 The check configuration provides all details required for the Agent to connect to your Splunk instance and execute a Splunk saved search.

 See the example Splunk topology Agent check configuration file: [splunk_topology/conf.yaml.example \(github.com\)](https://l.stackstate.com/ui-splunk-topology-v1-check-example)

 To configure the Splunk topology Agent check:

-1. Edit the API-Integration Agent check configuration file: `/etc/sts-agent/conf.d/splunk_topology.yaml`
+1. Edit the StackState Agent V1 check configuration file: `/etc/sts-agent/conf.d/splunk_topology.yaml`
 2. Under **instances**, add details of your Splunk instance:
    * **url** - The URL of your Splunk instance.
    * **authentication** - How the Agent should authenticate with your Splunk instance.
 Choose either token-based (recommended) or basic authentication.
 For details, see [authentication configuration details](https://l.stackstate.com/ui-splunk-stackpack-authentication).